mkyutani/ssky/README.md

 ### Post

 Post subcommand send a post.
 The message to post is given by command line argument or the standard input.
-Tags, link cards and mentions are avaiable but reply-to mechanism is not implemented yet.
+Tags, link cards and mentions are available but reply-to mechanism is not implemented yet.
 Optional argument --image specifies the local image file path to send with the message.
 Optional flag --dry make the command not to send a post but only to print the message.

 ```sh
 ssky post Hello